NHS-digital-website/hippo/README.md

 ### Development

-> For best UI developer experience run the local dev server in one Terminal window, and run the SASS or LESS compiler with Maven in another one (remember to 'cd' into the appropriate folder)!
+For best UI developer experience run the local dev server in one Terminal window, and run the frontend build process via `make frontend` in another one.

+The developer may also navigate to `/repository-data/webfiles` and run the various npm scripts from there, as that allows for more granular rebuilding, i.e. of just the SCSS files.
+See the [UI Development document](docs/what-if/work-on-ui.md) for further information.

 ### Browser scope